9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 we will be using `connect` to establish the TCP connection.
 Finally, we need a way to know where one message ends and the next begins.
 With UDP, that was easy because each message was a discrete logical packet.
-With TCP, we\'ll just use the newline character `'\n'` as the end-of-message marker, though that means that no individual message may contain the newline.
-Here\'s our code:
+With TCP, we'll just use the newline character `'\n'` as the end-of-message marker, though that means that no individual message may contain the newline.
+Here's our code:

 ``` example
 import Data.Bits